 Getting a chance of spotting all of these birds with my kaleidoscope was an amazing experience for me.
 I always get delighted, when I step within the true beauty of nature and sometimes I get speechless after viewing the glory of nature.
 I saw the colored balconette, which owns a charming white body with a striking collar.
 Its wingspan would be around 35 cms.
 Of course, we were searching for the birds, but the mammals also delighted us with their unique appearance.
 We have seen the Asiatic elephant along with the Hog deer during this trip.
 As the morning safari completed, we had seen the rumped shama.

 Only those individuals spot the rare species of charming birds in the Asian safari, who are truly passionate about it.
 We had got a chance of spotting a large variety of birds during different safaris.
 Of course, watching other wildlife animals was a bonus for me and my companions.
 Fortunately, we had hired some of the best guides who led us towards the best locations to spot the birds.
 We knew how the natural look like and how it welcomes true nature lovers.

-After spending some delighting time at the Tiger Camp, we moved towards the snow covered Pangot.
+After spending some delighting time at the Tiger Camp, we moved towards the snow-covered Pangot.
 The Cheena Peak Range was completely covered with snow and its view was simply amazing.
 The whole Pangot is covered with the Oak jungles and Pine trees.
-Here we were looking for the Himalayan Griffon, Lammergeier, Blue-winged Minla, Rufous Mammals, Sambhar, Barking Deer, Himalayan Goral and Leopard.
-Of course, we seen all of those species, which we wanted to see and that’s why this trip was an amazing birding trip for me and my companions.
+Here we were looking for the Himalayan Griffon, Lammergeier, Blue-winged Minla, Rufous Mammals, Sambhar, Barking Deer, Himalayan Goral, and Leopard.
+Of course, we saw all of those species, which we wanted to see and that’s why this trip was an amazing birding trip for me and my companions.